hellstein/ssh-rpc-agent-server/gitbook/devguide/LocalBuild.md

 make mk-deployment
 ```

-You will see `ssh-rpc-agent-test.zip` generated.
+You will see `ssh-rpc-agent-server-test.zip` generated.
 You also can build zip by
 ```
 make mk-deployment VERSION=0.0.1
 ```